Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Introduction

-The second approach is discussed in \S\ref{second app section} and again relies on the algorithm described in \S\ref{S unit section} to generate elements in $\overline{B}(k)$, and hence, via the map $\psi_k$, in $K_3(k)^{\rm ind}_{\rm tf}$ and upon knowing the validity of a completely precise form of (\ref{lichtenbaum}).
-In this case, however, we combine these aspects with some (in practice sharp) bounds on $|K_2(\OO_k)|$ that are provided by \cite{BeGa} in order to draw algebraic conclusions from numerical calculations, leading us to the computation of a generator of $K_3(k)^{\rm ind}_{\rm tf}$ (or of $\overline{B}(k)$) as well as of $|K_2(\OO_k)|$ in many interesting cases.
-As a concrete example, we describe an explicit result for an imaginary quadratic field $k$ for which we found that $|K_2(\OO_k)|$ is equal to the prime $233$ (thereby verifying a conjecture from ~\cite{BrG}).
+The second approach, discussed in \S\ref{second app section}, does rely on the known validity of~\eqref{lichtenbaum} for $ F = k $ and $ m = 2 $ in an essential way.
+Combining it with some (in practice sharp) bounds on $|K_2(\OO_k)|$ provided by \cite{BeGa}, we can draw algebraic conclusions from numerical calculations on elements of $ \BB k {} $ obtained using exceptional $ S $-units, which leads to the computation of a generator of~$K_3(k)^{\rm ind}_{\rm tf}$ (or of $\overline{B}(k)$) as well as of $|K_2(\OO_k)|$ in many interesting cases.
+As a concrete example, we show that $|K_2(\OO_k)| \, = 233 $ for $ k = \k -4547 $, thereby verifying a conjecture from ~\cite{BrG}.

+Some of the techniques of \S\ref{generators} can be applied to an arbitrary number field $F$, for which essentially nothing of a general nature beyond the result of Borel is known.
+Doing this can be used to test the validity of Lichtenbaum's conjectural formula (\ref{lichtenbaum}) for $ m = 2 $, but for the sake of brevity we shall not pursue these aspects in the present article.

 The article then concludes with two appendices.
 In Appendix \ref{orders} we shall prove several useful results about finite subgroups of $ \PGL_2(\O_k) $ of an imaginary quadratic field $k$ that are needed in earlier arguments, but for which we could not find a suitable reference.
-Finally, in Appendix \ref{huge} we shall give details of the results of applying the geometrical construction of \S\ref{tessellations} and the approach described in \S\ref{first app section} to an imaginary quadratic field~$k$ for which $ |K_2(\O_k)|$ is equal to $22$.
+Finally, in Appendix~\ref{huge} we shall give details of the results of applying the geometrical construction of \S\ref{tessellations} and the approach described in \S\ref{first app section} to an imaginary quadratic field~$k$ for which $ |K_2(\O_k)|$ is equal to $22$.